 Flying along the coast and seeing the fish before you land just up the beach is the ultimate in fly-out fly fishing.
 Rapids Camp Lodge visits all the most prolific coastal drainages of the Alaskan Peninsula.
 The wheeled beaver allows this access to some of Alaska’s most remote fisheries filled with freshest salmon possible as they enter the river system from the salt.

-Following a long day on the water, anglers are able to relax and enjoy exceptional accommodations and amenities at Rapids Camp Lodge.
-The facility’s traditional log cabin style buildings are tastefully decorated and tailor made for a luxurious Alaskan wilderness experience.
-The lodge sits on a bluff perched above the Naknek.
-The floatplanes and pier is a one-minute walk right out your back door!
+Following a long day on the water, Rapids Camp guests relax and enjoy exceptional accommodations and amenities.
+The traditional log cabin style buildings are tastefully decorated and tailor made for a luxurious Alaskan wilderness experience.
+The lodge sits on a bluff perched above the Naknek, with the floatplanes parked at the pier right out front!

 The lodge houses their guests in eight spacious double occupancy bedrooms with private baths.
 The ten acre property sits directly on the banks of the Naknek River.
 Meals are taken in the lodge’s main building adjacent to the comfortable great room equipped with satellite TV, open bar, and high speed wireless internet.

 Other amenities include a private reading room and a workout facility.
 There is a full time professional masseuse on staff at the lodge for evening relaxation after a long day on the river.
 Rapids Camp Lodge is as nice as any fly out fishing lodge in Alaska, and we encourage our customers to understand this is not a “roughing it” kind of experience.
-Even the most high maintenance women will be comfortable in the lodge’s facilities.
+Even the most high maintenance clients of any gender will be comfortable in the lodge’s facilities.